AWS Certification Training Course

 In the same way, Microservices in software are like building a big application as a collection of smaller, independent pieces or services.
 Each service has its job to do, like handling user authentication, processing payments, or showing product recommendations.
 These services can be developed, updated, and scaled separately, making it easier to work on the application and respond to changes faster.

 With Microservices, teams can work on different parts of the application simultaneously, just like different LEGO builders working on their specific sections of the castle.
 This approach helps make the application more flexible, scalable, and easier to maintain.

 So, Microservices is like assembling a complex application by breaking it down into smaller, manageable pieces, where each piece is responsible for a specific task, and they all work together to create a powerful and adaptable system.

 Hope these Microservices Interview Questions would help you in your Microservices Architect Interviews.

-If you wish to learn Microservices and build your own applications, then check out our Microservices Architecture Training which comes with instructor-led live training and real-life project experience.
-This training will help you understand Microservices in depth and help you achieve mastery over the subject.
+If you wish to learn Microservices and build your own applications, then check out our Microservices Certification Training which comes with instructor-led live training and real-life project experience.
+This training will help you understand Microservices in-depth and help you achieve mastery over the subject.

 Class Starts on 27th January,2024

 Class Starts on 30th March,2024